 Payments from an RESP

 Once your child is ready to attend post-secondary, the promoter can begin to pay out the funds.
-These Educational Assistance Payments (EAPs) include CESG and CLB amounts, as well as any income your contributions earned while in the plan.
-Come tax time, these amounts are taxable to the student – not the parent.
+These are called Educational Assistance Payments (EAPs) and include CESG and CLB amounts, as well as any income your contributions earned while in the plan.
+Come tax time, these amounts are taxable to the student – not the parent – and reported on a T4A – Statement of Pension, Retirement, Annuity and Other Income slip.

 Not all education programs qualify for EAP funding.
 Check the CRA’s list of qualifications for post-secondary EAP.